fengwang/ceras/ReadMe.md

 auto l1 = relu( input * w1 + b1 );
 ```

-The second layer with relu/sigmoid activation
+The second layer with a relu or a sigmoid activation

 ```cpp
 // 2nd layer